-Dedie King, L.Ac., Member-at-Large — Dedie practices Five Element Acupuncture in Amherst and in Hardwick, MA.
+Dedie King, L.Ac., Secretary — Dedie practices Five Element Acupuncture in Amherst and in Hardwick, MA.
 She became interested in eastern thought while in the Peace Corps Nepal in the 1960’s.
 That interest first turned toward studying meditation and then inspired her interest in Chinese medicine.
 Dedie studied acupuncture both at Columbia, MD. and in England with Dr. Worsley.
 Dedie has a B.A in philosophy from Mount Holyoke College, an M.Ed from Goucher College, and M.Ac in acupuncture.
 She has practiced acupuncture since 1984.

 Since the 1980’s Dedie has traveled extensively in Asia, observing clinics in China and Japan, teaching in a clinic in Burma, and spending time in her Peace Corps village in Nepal.
 Her travels inspired her to author a series of bi-lingual children’s books called I See the Sun and includes 8 different countries so far.
 The goal of the books is to inspire appreciation of cultural diversity as well as the commonality of childhood.